01 September Drop-shipping Scams Are Leading to Amazon Account Suspensions

 - The most frightening part?
 This behavior constitutes money laundering.
 When the scammer placed orders for their own products using stolen buyer account credentials, that fulfilled the definition of money laundering as a criminal activity.
 The most obvious person responsible for this is the account owner.
 Even if they didn’t perform the criminal act, they set up the conditions to make it possible.
 And their accounts and credit cards were used.

-Trying to get rich quick can cost a seller everything
+Trying to get rich quickly can cost a seller everything

 Where does this leave our clients?
 We are helping them appeal to get their Amazon accounts back.
 But the costs already have been extremely high: